BabbleSim/ext_NRF52_hw_models/docs/README.md

-Risky in the sense that adding the equivalent register structures would immediately hide the compiler errors which otherwise would identify the places in which they are used in the embeded code; while at the same time these models would not be precise enough to not require, with very high likelyhood, modification of that part of the embedded code which was using them.
+Risky in the sense that adding the equivalent register structures would immediately hide the compiler errors which otherwise would identify the places in which they are used in the embedded code; while at the same time these models would not be precise enough to not require, with very high likelihood, modification of that part of the embedded code which was using them.

-And unnecessary in the sense that the lack of these peripherals can be hidden most of the time if the CMSIS-Core APIs are used instead of direct register accesses, and where these APIs do not provide the necessary functionality, changes to the embedded code would be needed with high likelyhood to trigger sideeffects or so.
+And unnecessary in the sense that the lack of these peripherals can be hidden most of the time if the CMSIS-Core APIs are used instead of direct register accesses, and where these APIs do not provide the necessary functionality, changes to the embedded code would be needed with high likelihood to trigger side-effects or so.

 ## Using these models without the native simulator